hkjels/z.vim/Readme.md

 =====

 Z.vim is a wrapper around the CLI `z`.
 It will allow you to jump between your projects with ease.
+If your not familiar with [z](https://github.com/rupa/z), you should have a look.

 ## Installation